GET A SMALL BUSINESS LOAN

 Is it easy to get a business loan?

 Back to debt vs equity financing.
-Unlike a business loan, equity financing involves obtaining funds from an investor in exchange for part ownership of your business.
+Unlike a business loan from the financial institutions, equity financing involves obtaining funds from an investor in exchange for part ownership of your business.
 In other words, you get the money, and they get a percentage share of your business.

 Debt financing is a set amount over a set period of time (term) with a very defined repayment schedule.
 You’ll know exactly how much you borrowed and how much you need to repay.

-Depending on the amount of risk that’ perceived by the investor or sometimes depending on how desperate you seem, you may have to give up over half your business in terms of equity.
+Depending on the amount of risk that’s perceived by the investor or sometimes depending on how desperate you seem, you may have to give up over half your business in terms of equity.